Millions of CIOs are set to miss the July 14 deadline to migrate away from Windows Server 2003, despite the huge risks to their companies.

-But Shepley points out that moving away from Server 2003 can be a significant opportunity for CIOs to cut IT costs and increase efficiency.
-That's because most Server 2003 boxes run a single application are therefore highly underutilized, he says.
+But Shepley points out that moving away from Windows Server 2003 can be a significant opportunity for CIOs to cut IT costs and increase efficiency.
+That's because most Windows Server 2003 boxes run a single application are therefore highly underutilized, he says.
 By running these applications on newer operating systems in virtual machines it should be possible to reduce the number of physical servers required significantly, and increase overall server utilization.

 "Almost everyone we are working with is moving from physical Server 2003 boxes to Server 2012 running in virtual machines," he says.